poddmo/abcde/README.md

 - Add new mungefilename config example to use munge helper functions
 - Create new config option FLACTAGSTARTCASE to use munge_Startcase for FLAC tags artist name, album title and track titles
   - This helps to prevent artist duplication due to inconsistent capitalisation
+- Read hidden track one audio tracks, if they exist

 ## Todo
 - improve the diff display: show cddb entry number and source (ie musicbrainz, cddb, cd-text, local) in the header